8-Day Kunming, Dali, Lijiang, and Shangri-La Tour

 Pudacuo National Park retains a well-preserved ecosystem within the virgin forests.
 The must-see scenery in this park includes Lake Bita and Lake Shudu.
 'Bita' means 'a place with a dense oak forest' in the Tibetan language and 'Bitahai' means 'a quiet lake'.
 The Bitahai Lake is surrounded by mountains covered with ancient pines, oaks, and rhododendrons, and appears like an emerald in the heart of the mountains.
 Shudu Lake is surrounded by a forest of fir, spruce, and silver birch, and is home to lots of wild animals, such as squirrels, golden cats, and pheasants.
 Stay overnight in Shangri-La.

-As your journey concludes, your tour guide, driver, and car will meet you at your hotel and transfer you to the airport for your flight to Kunming.
+As your journey concludes, your tour guide, driver, and car will meet you at your hotel and transfer you to the airport.
 They will assist you with your luggage and check-in, and accompany you until the security checkpoint to wave goodbye.

 This tour is very flexible.
 You can alter the itinerary, and extend or shorten it to suit your price, interest, and schedule.
 Feel free to tell us your requirements, and we will be happy to help you arrange a tour using our professional knowledge and experience.
 We promise a "No Shopping Policy".